What you need to know

 Food scraps collection

-The collected food scraps would be processed on a commercial scale for beneficial re-use including the production of compost for agriculture and farming.
+The collected food scraps will be processed on a commercial scale for beneficial re-use including the production of compost for agriculture and farming.
 Energy which can be turned into electricity can also be created from this process.

 Pay-as-you-throw rubbish collection